You’re in charge of a project. That’s great! Before you actually begin your project, you’re going to need a project plan.

 Once you’ve compiled your project plan, make sure to communicate it clearly to the team and all other stakeholders.
 You may have created a project communication plan when you put together your project schedule.
 If not, do it now!

 Establishing solid communications channels and expectations for project communication is crucial.
-As a project manager, be sure to model the kind of communication you expect from all stakeholders.
+As a project manager who are certified by pmp certification, be sure to model the kind of communication you expect from all stakeholders.

 Main components of the project management plan